 Please note that both failure to report and obstructing reports of abuse may be deemed an offence under Austrian or applicable national laws.
 Therefore, please do not hesitate to report abuse – it is your obligation, and you might be able to help.
 If you are unsure whether to report a case, you might want to check online resources such as www.stopitnow.org for help.
 And if you are still unsure – please report it.
 Even if you only suspect abuse or neglect, you should report it to our partner organisation, or directly to us.
 You are not expected to investigate, but you should follow your instincts and report a case on the basis of your suspicions.

-Your completed and submitted form will be sent to zwo different people within our organisation (four-eye principle), namely to Daniela Klocker (Programmes and Projects) and to Ft.
-Edwin Matt (Chairman of the Board).
+Your completed and submitted form will be sent to two different people within our organisation (four-eye principle), namely to Bernhard Emmerich (Programmes and Projects) and to Daniela Klocker (Director).
 We assure you that all information will be treated confidentially and given priority.